 You can borrow money with personal loans and buy now, pay later (BNPL) programs to finance large purchases over time.
 Which option you choose will depend on what you’re purchasing, how much it costs, how quickly you want to pay it off, and which types of loans are available to you, given your credit history.

-For instance, if you hope to finance extensive home renovations over the next few years or want to consolidate debt, a personal loan might be the better choice.
 But if you are buying a new refrigerator that you want to split into a few easy payments – or if you don’t have the credit history to qualify for a competitive personal loan – buy now, pay later loans may be right for you.

 Buy now, pay later pros and cons